AnshumanSrivastavaGit/OSCP-3/WIndows Privilege Escalation/README.md

 C:\PrivEsc>reg query HKCU /f password /t REG_SZ /s
 ```

+ __Mitigations__
+ 1. Password policies: Do not store credentials within Registry.
+ 2. Privileged Account Management: If it is necessary that software must store credentails in the registry, then ensure the associated accounts have limited permissions so they cannot be abused if obtained by adversary.
 ### 9.2 Saved Creds

 - Windows has runas command which allows users to run commands with the privileges of other users.